Óengus of Tallaght: Death

-According to the Martyrology of Tallaght, Óengus's feast-day, and hence the date of his death, is 11 March.
+According to the Martyrology of Tallaght, Óengus's feast day, and hence the date of his death, is 11 March.
 The poem beginning Aíbind suide sund amne claims that he died on a Friday in Dísert Bethech ("The Birchen Hermitage").
 Together, these have produced a range of possible dates such as 819, 824 and 830, but pending the dates of the martyrologies, no conclusive answer can be offered.
 His metrical Life tells that he was buried in his birthplace Clonenagh.

 Reputation

 Becoming a hermit, he lived for a time at Disert-beagh, where, on the banks of the Nore, he is said to have communed with the angels.
-From his love of prayer and solitude he was named the "Culdee"; in other words, the Ceile Dé, or "Servant of God."
+From his love of prayer and solitude, he was named the "Culdee"; in other words, the Ceile Dé, or "Servant of God."
 Not satisfied with his hermitage, which was only a mile from Clonenagh, and, therefore, liable to be disturbed by students or wayfarers, Óengus removed to a more solitary abode eight miles distant.
 This sequestered place, two miles southeast of the present town of Maryborough, was called after him "the Desert of Óengus", or "Dysert-Enos".
 Here he erected a little oratory on a gentle eminence among the Dysert Hills, now represented by a ruined and deserted Protestant church.
 He is also claimed to have founded Dísert Óengusa near to Croom, c.
 AD 780.
+Two of the reformed communities of Tallaght, monasteries in County Limerick and County Laois founded in Óengus's lifetime, are known as Dísert Óengusa ("Óengus's Hermitage").

-His earliest biographer in the ninth century relates the wonderful austerities practised by St. Óengus in his "desert", and though he sought to be far from the haunts of men, his fame attracted a stream of visitors.
-The result was that the good saint abandoned his oratory at Dysert-Enos, and, after some wanderings, came to the monastery of Tallaght, near Dublin, then governed by St. Maelruain.
-He entered as a lay brother, concealing his identity, but St. Maelruain soon discovered him and collaborated with him on the Martyrology of Tallaght.
+His earliest biographer in the ninth century relates the wonderful austerities practised by Óengus in his "desert", and though he sought to be far from the haunts of men, his fame attracted a stream of visitors.
+The result was that the good saint abandoned his oratory at Dysert-Enos, and, after some wanderings, came to the monastery of Tallaght, near Dublin, then governed by Máel Ruain.
+He entered as a lay brother, concealing his identity, but Máel Ruain soon discovered him and collaborated with him on the Martyrology of Tallaght.